juliangruber/stream-match/README.md

 // Given a readable stream,
 const res = await match(stream, /(p[^n]+n)/)
 // `res` will containt `pattern` once it has been emitted.

+// You can also wait for a string to be emitted, for example: await match(ps.stdout, 'continue now')
 ```

 ## Installation